jela3105/EscolyV5/readme.md

 `gh repo clone jela3105/EscolyV5`

 ### 2. Create file .env
-Create .env file to setup myslq credentials, you can use .env.template to setup  the follwoing credentials:
+Create .env file to setup myslq credentials, you can use .env.template to setup the following credentials:
 ```ini
 PORT=3000
 MYSQL_HOST=localhost